 The wood lathe is a very unique tool.
 It’s a power tool that has provided hobbyists and professionals alike with years of innovative designs.

 Stuck for time?
-We’ve made a quick overview of all wood lathe and turning projects you can create with a lathe, below.
+I’ve made a quick overview of all wood lathe and turning projects you can create with a lathe, below.

 - If you’re into sports, consider turning a baseball bat and pool cue, which is much more satisfying than buying

 - Looking to see how far your skills have progressed?
 Consider turning chess pieces and spheres – a real challenge

 - Replace broken furniture legs with turns of your own, as well as flowerpots and vases for your garden needs

 - Wood lathes can turn the body of a clock, a box for storing valuable items, and even a wooden spoon

 With the ability to shape wood into symmetric objects, there are many objects and projects that can only be created using the wood lathe.